 The Razer Viper is a better gaming mouse than the Razer Mamba Elite.
 It's lighter and its cable is slightly better as well.
 Its shape might be a bit better suited for fingertip grip users and people with smaller hands, but the Mamba Elite is better for people who like a palm grip and people with larger hands.
 If you're a fan of RGB lighting, the Mamba Elite also has side LED strips.

 The SteelSeries Sensei Ten and the Razer Viper are both excellent gaming mice.
 However, the Viper is surprisingly lightweight for a non-honeycomb-patterned mouse and has amazing performance making it the better option for ultra-light gaming.
 The Viper is also more comfortable to use in an office setting.

 The Razer Viper and Viper Ultimate are nearly identical.
 The Viper Ultimate is wireless, while the Viper is wired-only.
 The Viper is actually a few grams lighter than the Ultimate, but other than that, they are pretty much the same.
 You get a nice RGB charging cradle with the wireless Viper Ultimate and the cable is a bit more flexible.

-The Razer Viper is a better FPS gaming mouse than the Logitech G502 Hero.
+The Razer Viper is a better FPS gaming mouse than the Logitech G502 HERO.
 These two mice have very different shapes.
-The Viper has a low profile and is great for a fingertip grip while the G502 Hero is much bulkier and is more comfortable when using a palm grip.
-The Viper is noticeably lighter, but its scroll wheel doesn't have tilt inputs and can't be unlocked for infinite scrolling like you can do with the G502 Hero's wheel.
-Additionally, the G502's software is compatible with macOS, while the Razer Synapse software isn't.
+The Razer has a low profile and is great for a fingertip grip while the Logitech is much bulkier and is more comfortable when using a palm grip.
+The Razer is noticeably lighter, but its scroll wheel doesn't have tilt inputs and can't be unlocked for infinite scrolling like you can do with the Logitech's wheel.
+Additionally, the Logitech's software is compatible with macOS, while the Razer Synapse software isn't.